AdamMc331/EspressoPatronum/presentation/EspressoPatronum.md

 # Introducing Robots

-A robot is the middle man between your view and your code.
+A robot is the middle man between your view and your test code.
 This is a way of separating concerns just like an MVC/MVP/MVWTF architecture does with your application's code.

 ^ Now, if a view changes, all we have to do is change our robot.
 Our tests will tell the robot what to do without any care about what happens underneath.